DaiMysha/LightSystem/README.md

 * position : the position of the light on the whole world.
 * color : the color of the light.

+You can modify a light's position and color without having to update it in the LightSystem

 The system allows you to use the following lights :

 * SpotLight :